Learn Through Play

 The first step is to begin to value time to recharge and use scheduled time in between productivity bursts to take the most effective break for you.
 The next step is to find out how you best play, and then to commit to taking breaks in the types of ways you identified on a regular basis.

-By using capsules of time to designate towards specific tasks, we can manage our energy to stay focused on working hard for brief sprints of time and then spend intentional time recovering directly after.
-However you choose to sync up to a schedule with dedicated time built-in for rejuvenation is fine, whether it be through Google Calendar, your phone timer, or your coworker’s designated morning snack break, as long as you have the time management skills and discipline to stick by the commitment you make to take Playbreaks(™) to refuel your energy.
+However you choose to sync up to a schedule with dedicated time built-in for rejuvenation is fine—whether through Google Calendar, your phone timer, or your coworker’s designated morning snack break—as long as you have the time management skills and discipline to stick by the commitment you make to take a “play-break” when you need to refuel your energy.

 Watch this video to learn about the different types of play and why it’s valuable to incorporate them into the workplace!